jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/running-frinx-odl-after-activation.md

 ## Operating in 'server' mode (karaf in the foreground, without the console)
 ### Starting
-In your Frinx ODL Distribution directory, for example /home/username/distribution-karaf-3.1.0.frinx, type
+In your FRINX ODL Distribution directory, for example /home/username/distribution-karaf-3.1.0.frinx, type
 ```
     ./bin/karaf server &
 ```